MabroorA/Drama-Reccomendation-With-Spring-Boot/README.md

      -  */search/shows* Lists all shows
      -  */shows?q=:query* Example: https://api.tvmaze.com/search/shows?q=girls
      -  */search/people?q=:query* Example: https://api.tvmaze.com/search/people?q=lauren
+- FrontEnd Connected
+  - /shows endpoint is showing all the current shows by name on React

 # Next Steps
-Creating the rest of the endpoints such as show by year ect.
+React Components need to be created and formatted as well as the front end needs to be setup before adding the rest of the endpoints.